 Animal-Kind International Grant Program for Africa-Based Animal Welfare Organizations 2020

-Our Grant Program reaches worthy Africa-based organizations, beyond our 10 Partner Organizations and supports them to implement high impact projects aimed at improving the lives of domestic animals.
-Please read about our 2019 grant recipients here and our 2018 grant recipients here.
+Our Grant Program reaches worthy Africa-based organizations, beyond our 11 Partner Organizations and supports them to implement high impact projects aimed at improving the lives of domestic animals.

-Out of 50 proposals that we received this year, we selected 9 Grant Recipients to receive funding under AKI's 3rd annual Africa-Based Animal Welfare Organization Grant Program-2020!
-Read about the organizations and the projects we're funding below.
-We'll also be posting Progress Reports on this page.
+Out of 50 proposals that we received for the 2020 grant program, we selected 9 Grant Recipients to receive funding under AKI's 3rd annual Africa-Based Animal Welfare Organization Grant Program!
+The organizations we selected and the projects we're funding are described below along with their grant project Progress Reports.

 Thank you to our extra-special donors!
 We had budgeted for 4 grants, we hoped to be able to fund 6.
 One donor offered a $2000 donation if we could raise funds to match it.
 You came through and more than matched the donation.
-Result-we're supporting organizations in: Cameroon, Democratic Republic of Congo (2 grantees), Kenya, South Africa, Egypt, Nigeria, Zambia, and Zimbabwe.
+Result-we're supporting 9 grantees: in Cameroon, Democratic Republic of Congo (2 grantees), Kenya, South Africa, Egypt, Nigeria, Zambia, and Zimbabwe.
 They include 3 projects that will help donkeys and 6 that focus on cat and dog welfare.

 Thank you to our outstanding external evaluation committee!
 They recommended proposals to the AKI Board, who then reviewed the proposals, the committee's recommendations, and subject area expert input.
 It was a highly competitive process and showed us how much Africa-based animal welfare organizations need our support!